 It is highly important to understand the seriousness of such a disorder as many individuals who are suffering from this usually exhibit risky behavior and may even feel suicidal.
 Here are few signs to watch out for!

 How to Identify Bipolar Disorder?

-There are several types of bipolar disorders.
-While dealing with a patient, you need to understand that bipolar is a complex illness.
-The signs might vary from person to person depending on the type of bipolar he/she is suffering from.
+There are several types of Bipolar Disorders.
+While dealing with a patient, you need to understand that Bipolar Disorder is a complex illness.
+The signs might vary from person to person depending on the type of Bipolar Disorder he/she is suffering from.
 The Types of Bipolar Disorder range from mild to severe and they are as follows-

-Individuals suffering from this Types of Bipolar Disorder experience a manic episode at least once in his/her lifetime.
-A manic episode is defined as a behavior where the mood is abnormally elevated and the actions of the individual results in disrupting his/her life.
+Individuals suffering from this type of Bipolar Disorder experience a manic episode at least once in his/her lifetime.
+A manic episode is defined as a behaviour where the mood is abnormally elevated and the actions of the individual result in disrupting his/her life.

-Similar to Bipolar I in terms of highs and lows, however, does not reach the full potential when they are in their high point.
+Similar to Bipolar I in terms of highs and lows.
+However, does not reach the full potential when they are at their high point.
 A person suffering from such type would experience different types of depression for 2 weeks straight and reach a happy high state for 4 days next but never experience the state of mania.